 • The people of color on a board shouldn’t be the only ones raising issues of diversity, power, race, and equity – yet they usually are.
 How can that dynamic be altered?

-• How can board members of color manage the perception in some communities that charter schools boards are all white and conservative?
+• How can board members manage the perception in some communities that charter schools boards are all white and conservative?

 • How should boards bring the lens of race to discussions about discipline, and ask how discipline policies impact school culture?